ComposableFi/composable/code/xcvm/semantic.md

     network: Network
 }

-type InterpreterOrigin = Account
+type ExecutorOrigin = Account

 /// data send to other chain
 interface SpawnPackage = {
-    interpreter_origin : InterpreterOrigin
+    Executor_origin : ExecutorOrigin
     user_origin: UserOrigin
-    /// used by the while instantiating the interpreter
+    /// used by the while instantiating the Executor
-    /// so user can have several interpreters on same chain or reuse existing (same salt)
+    /// so user can have several Executors on same chain or reuse existing (same salt)
     salt: Salt
     program : Program
     assets: Assets